SpeckyYT/waifulabs/README.md

 This method will request the WaifuLabs API to generate 16 waifus inspired by the original one.
 The resolution of images of the waifus obtained by this method will be 200x200.
-The "step" parameter, is a number from 0 to 3 which defines what you want to change of a specific waifu.
+The "step" parameter, is a number from 0 to 3 or a string which defines what you want to change of a specific waifu.
 ```
-0 => base
+0 / base
-1 => color
+1 / color
-2 => details
+2 / details
-3 => pose
+3 / pose
 ```
 Note: Step 0 ignores the input waifu.
 Note: This method doesn't obtain anything directly related to the input seed.